jhenderiks/vibes/README.md

-# vibes
+# Vibes
+Twitter sentiment analytics using IBM's Watson API.

-api folder - rails app
+- api folder - rails app
-app folder - react app
+- app folder - react app

 To use api you need to